PMBOK vs MAS TRM

 What It Is

-PMBOK® Guide – Eighth Edition, published by the Project Management Institute (PMI), is a comprehensive global standard and framework for project management.
+PMBOK® Guide – Seventh Edition, published by the Project Management Institute (PMI), is a comprehensive global standard and framework for project management.
 It codifies principles, performance domains, processes, and practices to deliver value through projects across industries.
 The approach emphasizes tailoring, value focus, and adaptability in predictive, agile, or hybrid contexts.

 Key Components